eramir3/bowling/README.md

  - Java
  - Spring
  - Maven
+ - The project will work with a maximum of two players

 # Project compilation
  - For running the project go to the source folder and execute the command